Ferret Rescue Line -

 Vaccination Day

-$15 per ferret and please bring Vaccination card if you have one (we will supply if not).
+$15 per ferret (cash or eftpos), please bring vaccination card (if you have one or we can supply)

-This is a vaccination day only, so for other health concerns please book in a normal appointment with Cottesloe.
+Note: this is a Vaccination day only-for other health issues please book a regular appointment with Cottesloe.

-Jackadder Lake - Nth end of Cnr Rosewood Ave & Jackadder Way Woodlands.
+Where: Jackadder Lake -Nth End of Cnr Rosewood Ave & Jackadder Way Woodlands.

-Our Shop 'Ferret Necessities' will be open for you to stock up on bedding, hammocks, Flea Treatments and plenty more.
+Our Shop 'Ferret Necessities' will be open with new season bedding, some 2025 Calendars for $15 still available, plus Flea Treatments and much more.

 Cold & Flu Season